 |Park near the top of Signal Street.|

-The climb tops out upon an airy perch with excellent views of the canyons and the East End of Ojai.
+The top out is great and offers excellent views of the canyons and the East End of Ojai.

 The three starting variations:

-Wandering Start (5.8) Starts right of the Original Start.
+Wandering Start (5.8) Starts right of the Boulder Problem Start.
 Grab the shelf and mantle.
-Then traverse to the ribs on Original Start.
+Then traverse left to the rib.

 To reach the base: